 → Toy Drive: The Takoma Park Police Department held its annual toy drive.
-Our officers brought a smile to so many kids' faces on Christmas F brought a smile to so many kids' faces on Christmas Day - hand-delivering over 123 toys!
+Our officers brought a smile to so many kids' faces on Christmas Day - hand-delivering over 123 toys!
 Thank you to our community and City employees for so many donations to make the "Pack the Patrol Car" event so successful!